the art of planet-building

 “Pe-ri-tak.”
 Kinapon hums, walking you to the entrance.
 “It would seem you are a Builder of Planets.”

 You remain silent.
-It is one thing to cause trouble to your Guide, whose Purpose is to teach you; it is another to offend a Creator, who could choose to reject you from future projects you wished to be assigned to.
+It is one thing to cause trouble to your Guide, whose Purpose is to teach you; it is another to offend a Creator, who could choose to reject you from future projects you wish to be assigned to.

 “It was good to meet you, little one,” Kinapon says.
 “Next time you visit, come find me.
 I will show you The Ether.”